 Regardless, a cosmetic rhinoplasty to change the shape of the nose, remove a hump, straighten a crooked nose, or lift the tip and make it smaller are gratifying at any age and is extremely rewarding and life-changing for the patient.
 You can see why in our patients’ before and after photos below:

-Providing the patient is in good health, age is really not a factor in determining who can be a rhinoplasty candidate the majority of patients that I take care of for nose jobs are teenagers or young adults.
-The beautiful thing about rhinoplasty is for a small investment of time, usually 1 week, the nose and profile can be changed forever which is a fantastic return on investment and hugely rewarding to me as a facial plastic surgeon.
+Provided the patient is in good health, age is really not a factor in determining who can be a rhinoplasty candidate.
+The majority of patients I see for nose jobs are teenagers or young adults.
+The beautiful thing about rhinoplasty is, for a small investment of time—usually 1 week—the nose and profile can be changed forever, which is a fantastic return on investment and hugely rewarding to me as a facial plastic surgeon.

-The featured image on this blog post is on an actual patient who was 16 years old at the time.
+The featured image you see here is of an actual patient who was 16 years old at the time of her rhinoplasty.
 Kristine had wanted a nose job since seventh grade when other children teased her about the size of her nose.